cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 ### Variable Speed CT Fan Energy Using kW Data

+This calculation is for a cooling tower with variable-speed fans.
+Measured input data is average hourly power draw (in kW) as measured by a DENT data-logging power logger for one fan in the cooling tower.
+It is assumed that all the remaining fans are run at the same speed.

-#### Calculator(s)
+#### Calculator

 {{< downloadable_file title="Variable Speed CT Fan Energy Using kW Data" >}}

 #### Measurements

-The calculator(s) rely on the measured data from the following measurement techniques:
+The calculator relies on the measured data from the following measurement techniques:

 {{< measurement_technique measurement_technique_id=1 >}}

 #### Methodology

-The calculator(s) use the following methodology to compute annual energy consumption of a variable speed cooling tower fan:
+The calculator uses the following methodology to compute annual energy consumption of a variable speed cooling tower fan:

-This calculation is for a cooling tower with variable-speed fans.
-Measured input data is average hourly power draw (in kW) as measured by a DENT data-logging power logger for one fan in the cooling tower.
-It is assumed that all the remaining fans are run at the same speed.

 1. Total energy for each hour (Worksheet: “Step 2 Energy Calcs”).
 Since the measured power value (kW) is the average for an hour, it is equivalent to the energy for the hour (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>).